 This all purpose leaf blower and snowblower mixes year round utility with light weight and ease of use.
 Under 17 lbs, it comes with dual 18V batteries that give it a run time of up to 45 minutes and produces a max of 473 CFM with an air exit velocity of up to 120 mph.
 Thanks to its hand held design it works great for clearing light snow out of hard to reach areas such as along the edges of pathways and off of outdoor furniture and hand railings.

 While you could use this for clearing light, powdery snow off of a walkway or driveway, it’s not designed primarily to clear pavement of snow.
 It doubles as a leaf blower and does work well for clearing out gutters and blowing dead leaves off your lawn, however.
+Be sure to also take a look at the PowerSmart 24 in.
+212 cc Two-Stage Gas Snow Blower with Electric Start.
+With its versatile control panel, control-enabling chute rotation, and durable steel frame, this two-stage snow blower will help you tackle snowy yard work for many years to come.
+This great tool can also throw snow up to 40 feet and allows a clearing width of 24 in. and depth of 20 in.
 Also, check out heaters to stay warm.

 Relatively lightweight for a gas engine snowblower at just over 90 lbs, the Briggs & Stratton single stage 208 cc works well in medium sized to large yards and driveways between about 20 and 90 feet in length, in areas where noise and exhaust isn’t an issue.
 More portable than corded electric snow throwers and more powerful than the battery electric models such as the Snow Joe 40V (our #2 pick) this single stage snowblower makes quick work of heavy snow, clearing a path 22” wide by up to 12.5” deep, and throwing more snow than our top pick, the Greenworks electric snowblower.